-In line with World Vision’s global mission and vision for every child to experience life in all its fullness, and in line with the UN Secretary General’s call to action to deliver The Agenda for Humanity, World Vision is committing to the following:
+In line with our global mission and vision for every child to experience life in all its fullness, and in line with the UN Secretary General’s call to action to deliver The Agenda for Humanity, we is commit to the following:

 Core Responsibility One: Political Leadership to prevent and end conflict

-1. World Vision will work with faith actors, civil society and youth to establish and support platforms for dialogue, conflict prevention, humanitarian response and social cohesion, as well as to promote ‘constituencies of peace and non-violence’.
+1. We will work with faith actors, civil society and youth to establish and support platforms for dialogue, conflict prevention, humanitarian response and social cohesion, as well as to promote ‘constituencies of peace and non-violence’.

-Core Responsibility Two: Uphold the norms that safeguard that safeguard humanity
+Core Responsibility Two: Uphold the norms that safeguard humanity

-2. World Vision will continue to advocate for accountability and unequivocal respect of International Humanitarian Law and International Human Rights Law, particularly the UN Convention on the Rights of the Child and its Optional Protocols and UN Security Resolutions on children and armed conflict, in crisis settings.
+2. We will continue to advocate for accountability and unequivocal respect of International Humanitarian Law and International Human Rights Law, particularly the UN Convention on the Rights of the Child and its Optional Protocols and UN Security Resolutions on children and armed conflict, in crisis settings.

 Core Responsibility Three: Leave no one behind